 Am I eligible if I have previously received or currently have a grant with the SSRC?

-By causal impact, we mean estimates of treatment effects that can be derived from thoughtful experimental or quasi-experimental research designs.
-We welcome and value projects that include a variety of data sources and types to understand process, context, and mechanisms, but projects should be anchored in an experimental or quasi-experimental design.
+By causal impact, we mean estimates of treatment effects that can be derived from experimental or quasi-experimental research designs.

-Are you interested in survey experiments that measure outcomes such as intent-to-vaccinate or intent-to-share information?
+Are you interested in survey experiments that measure outcomes such as intentions or self-reports of behaviors?

 What are the requirements for ethics approvals?